carlosedp/zio-scalajs-stack/Readme.md

 - Generate Docker Image with Native Image binary (for Linux in Docker): `mill backend.dockerNative.build`
 - Generate Docker Image with a JVM base and .jar app: `mill backend.docker.build`

+If GraalVM fails building the binary on Linux, install libz-dev (Eg. `sudo apt-get install libz-dev` on Ubuntu/Debian or `sudo dnf install zlib-devel` on Fedora).

 **Frontend:**

 - Build application for deployment (install nodejs, npm and `npm i` first): `npm run build`